ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>A slight chance of rain after midnight.
 Mostly cloudy, with a low around 49.
-South wind 9 to 14 mph, with gusts as high as
+South wind 10 to 15 mph, with gusts as high as
-         28 mph.
+         29 mph.
 Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>Rain.
-Mostly cloudy.
+Cloudy.
 High near 61, with temperatures falling to around 55 in the afternoon.
-South southeast wind 14 to 18
+South southeast wind 15 to 20 mph, with
-         mph, with gusts as high as 35 mph.
+         gusts as high as 41 mph.
 Chance of precipitation is 100%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>Rain and a slight chance of thunderstorms.
 Mostly cloudy, with a low around 43.
 South southwest wind 14 to 17 mph, with gusts
-         as high as 28 mph.
+         as high as 35 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">